PacificResilience/textnote/README.md

-A minimalistic open source web-based application to take text notes.
+A minimalistic web-based application to take text notes.